Mark 10

 Mark 10:39b-40, Matthew 20:23.
 See Comments Matthew 20:23.

 “And the baptism that I am baptized with you will be baptized.”
-The baptism the Lord is talking about now is not just water baptism, but Holy Spirit baptism as well.
-Afterward, all disciples were baptized with the Holy Spirit (See Act 2), not only by water.
-As the Lord has been baptized not just by water but as the Bible tells us, the Holy Spirit came upon the Lord Jesus as well, so the Lord is talking about both baptisms here in these verses.
+The baptism the Lord Jesus is talking about now is not only water baptism but also Holy Spirit baptism.
+Afterwards, all disciples were baptized with the Holy Spirit (see Acts 2), not just with water.
+As the Lord Jesus was baptized not just with water but also with the Holy Spirit, as the Bible says, the Holy Spirit came upon the Lord Jesus, so the Lord is talking about both baptisms here in these verses.

-Matthew 20:20-21.
-The mother came first to the Lord with her sons, but the answer the Lord gave her did not fulfill the sons’ wishes.
-Afterward, here in Mark, the sons came by themselves because the question of their hearts was not answered.
-Combining the verses in Matthew and Mark, we can conclude that the answer given by the Lord to the mother is not recorded for us.
-See Comments Matthew 20:20, 21.
+Comparison Analysis Matthew 20:20-21.
+The mother first came to the Lord Jesus with her sons, but the answer the Lord gave her did not fulfill the wish of the sons.
+And afterwards, here in Mark, the sons did come by themselves because the question of their hearts was not answered.
+Combining the verses in Matthew and Mark, we can conclude that the answer given by the Lord Jesus to the mother is not recorded for us.
+See Comments Matthew 20:20-21.

 Mark 10:35.
-The Lord gave something, but what the Lord gave did not fit in their hearts (James and John), so they came back and pursued, asking the same question.
+The Lord Jesus gave something, but what the Lord gave did not fit in James’ and John’s hearts, so they came back and pursued it, asking the same question.

 Mark 10:36-37.
-In this portion, we can say that these two let the answer of their hearts guide them (think of what part of the heart we are talking about, the deep inner part of the heart or the outer surface part).
-By coming and asking this question, they did not think about what the Lord had been teaching them.
-The wish of the heart blinds the wisdom of man, and this often happens with people; however, be pleased with what you get.
-Here, these two were not pleased with the answer the Lord gave and came back to ask the same thing.
+In this portion, we can say that these two let the answer of their hearts guide them.
+But think about which part of the heart we are talking about, the deep inner part of the heart, or the outer surface part.
+By coming and asking this question, they did not think about what the Lord Jesus had been teaching them.
+The wish of the heart has blinded the wisdom of man, and this often happens with people.
+Be pleased with what you get.
+Here, these two were not pleased with the answer the Lord had given and came back to ask the same thing.

 Mark 10:38-39a, Matthew 20:22.
 See Comments Matthew 20:22.